 Taking risks keeps life interesting.
 If you never go and talk to the pretty girl / handsome guy at the bar, you might never meet the love of your life.
 Risk it.
-And no one knows better about the element of risk than the social media powerhouse and munchy-machine, Taco Bell.
+And no one knows better about the element of risk that the social media powerhouse and munchy-machine, Taco Bell.

-The fast food giant made a super bold move yesterday in an attempt to grab the attention of their hungry millennial clientele.
+The fast-food giant made a super bold move yesterday in an attempt to grab the attention of their hungry millennial clientele.
 Taco Bell flipped a switch, seemingly, and wiped out its entire social existence (for the most part).
 They built an impressive Twitter empire on their wit and uber-engagement.
 Now, all of it is gone.
 All 1.4 million Twitter followers and countless tweets, gone.
-All Facebook posts about daring taco inventions, snarktastic quips… Gone.
+All Facebook posts about daring taco inventions, snarktastic quips.
+Gone.

 But why?
 Why on Earth would they do this?
 Why would they leave all of us that check their posts daily for a LOL in the dark (that’s a pun)?
 It’s a very strategic, risky, and bold move.
 But if Taco Bell didn’t make bold moves and keep us all guessing 24/7, we wouldn’t love the Mexican fast food chain the way we do.

-The new app let’s users customize their orders, pay with a credit card that is saved within the app, and then uses location services to get the closest Taco Bell to make the order.
+The new app lets users customize their orders, pay with a credit card that is saved within the app, and then uses location services to get the closest Taco Bell to make the order.
 The customer then comes in, skips the line, and picks up the order.
 Easy peasy.

 What does this say for the power of social media?